Fast & Furious: Spin-off films

 In 2015, Diesel announced that potential spin-offs were in the early stages of development.
-In 2019, Diesel announced a film that will focus on the women characters from the Fast & Furious and mentioned that there are three spin-off films in development.
+In 2019, Diesel announced a film that will focus on the female characters from the Fast & Furious and mentioned that there are three spin-off films in development.
 Nicole Perlman, Lindsey Anderson Beer and Geneva Robertson-Dworet will serve as co-screenwriters on the project.

 The first spin-off, Fast & Furious Presents: Hobbs & Shaw, was announced in 2018 and starred Johnson and Jason Statham.
 In late 2017, Variety reported Morgan had written the script, while David Leitch would direct.
 Originally, the ninth film in the main series was supposed to be released in April 2019, followed by the tenth in April 2021.
 Instead, Universal opted to proceed with the spin-off, to occupy the 2019 release date.
 This caused tensions between Johnson, Diesel and Gibson, with Gibson responding through an Instagram post, criticizing Johnson for causing the ninth film to be delayed.
 Johnson called out his male co-stars after completing The Fate of the Furious in a now deleted Instagram post saying, "My male co-stars however are a different story.
 Some conduct themselves as stand up men and true professionals, while others don't.
 The ones that don't are too chicken shit to do anything about it anyway.
 Candy asses.
 When you watch this movie next April and it seems like I'm not acting in some of these scenes and my blood is legit boiling—you're right."
 Johnson later cited scheduling issues as his refusal to participate in F9 and later confirmed he will not be in the final two Fast & Furious films (Fast X and its sequel), despite Vin Diesel asking him to return in an Instagram post, with Johnson calling Diesel's attempt "manipulative".
 However, Johnson made a cameo appearance at the end of Fast X which indicated his potential involvement in its sequel.

 In October 2018, long-term producer Neal H. Moritz filed a lawsuit against Universal Pictures for breach of oral contract and committing promissory fraud, after the distributor removed him as lead producer for Hobbs & Shaw.
 Furthermore, it was revealed in May 2019 that Universal had dropped Moritz from all future Fast & Furious installments.
 His lawsuit was settled in September 2020, and Moritz would later return to the series with F9.